CMSgov/bluebutton-site-static/_pages/production-access-user-guide.md

 Your privacy policy should be:

-* Based on industry best practices.
+* Based on industry best practices
-* Prominent and publicly accessible.
+* Prominent and publicly accessible
 * Easy to read, especially from the perspective of a Medicare enrollee.
 We encourage you to use readability checking software to estimate the reading level of your privacy policy.

 Your privacy policy should detail and address:

 * How your application collects and shares data:
-  * If and how data is shared.
+  * If and how data is shared
-  * What data is shared, and with whom.
+  * What data is shared, and with whom
-  * If data is shared with third parties, whether that is on a one-time basis, or persistently collected.
+  * If data is shared with third parties, whether that is on a one-time basis, or persistently collected
-  * If data is persistently collected, over what time frame it is collected for.
+  * If data is persistently collected, over what time frame it is collected for
-* Any use and sharing of de-identified, anonymized or pseudonymized data.
+* Any use and sharing of de-identified, anonymized or pseudonymized data
   * Some data, even if it has been anonymized, can still be used to identify people with specific medical conditions or other personal attributes.
 Your privacy policy should explain these risks, if applicable.
 * What happens to a user's data if they revoke access to it.
 Do you continue to retain and use their data, or is their data securely deleted?
-* Your application's policy regarding dormant or closed accounts.
+* Your application's policy regarding dormant or closed accounts
-* How you will notify users if your app's privacy policy is updated.
+* How you will notify users if your app's privacy policy is updated
   * Notifications should tell the user what has changed and allow them to update their privacy settings or opt out of the service.
-* If third-party vendors that you work with commit to data protection requirements that are consistent with the law and your expectations, based on the sensitivity of the personal information they will receive from you or collect on your behalf.
+* If third-party vendors that you work with commit to data protection requirements that are consistent with the law and your expectations, based on the sensitivity of the personal information they will receive from you or collect on your behalf
 * How you will notify users if you suffer a security or data breach, and if you will inform them of any steps they can take to protect their data in this event.
 The FTC's [Health Breach Notification Rule](https://www.ftc.gov/legal-library/browse/rules/health-breach-notification-rule){:target="_blank"} specifies requirements for notifying consumers following a breach involving personal health records.
-* How enrollees will be notified if your company is sold and the use of their data could change.
+* How enrollees will be notified if your company is sold and the use of their data could change

 ### Privacy notice

-In addition to your privacy policy, you may also consider creating a separate, publicly hosted privacy notice.
+In addition to your privacy policy, you may also consider creating a separate, publicly hosted *privacy notice*.
 A privacy notice is an accurate, plain-language summary of the terms in your privacy policy.

 We suggest using the Office of the National Coordinator for Health Information Technology (ONC)'s [Model Privacy Notice (MPN)](https://www.healthit.gov/topic/privacy-security-and-hipaa/model-privacy-notice-mpn){:target="_blank"} template when developing your privacy notice.